vegaprotocol/research/notes/points-markets-settlement.md

 The price of either tokens or points will be determined by the volume-weighted average price for the spot token/point on each `Valid Exchange` with at least `Minimum Traded Base Volume` in trading volume over the `Minimum Trading Window`.
 If multiple `Valid Exchange`s list the spot price, the VWAP of each exchange will be averaged, weighting each for their total traded base currency volume.

+# Appendix I: Settling with UMA Optimistic Oracle v3

+WIP: to include
+- link to Github repo of template/example contract
+- guidance on generating wording for a specific case
+- including specifics of data formats, decimals, etc.